Kurolex/red-blue-lab/README.md

 ### 2. Installing Sysmon on Windows VM:

 - Used PowerShell with administrative privileges to install, unzip, and verify Sysmon.
-- [Brief explanation on why Sysmon is used: for advanced system monitoring and logging of suspicious activities.]
+- [NOTE: Brief explanation on why Sysmon is used: for advanced system monitoring and logging of suspicious activities.]

 ##### PowerShell command executing Sysmon:
 ![PowerShell command executing Sysmon](https://i.imgur.com/OBqo3OZ.png)